currents-dev/cypress-cloud/.github/README.md

 npm install cypress-cloud
 ```

-- Create a new configuration file: `currents.config.js` in the Cypress project’s root
+- Create a new configuration file: `currents.config.js|mjs|cjs` in the Cypress project’s root (Using ESM project?
+See the guide below).
 - Set the `projectId` and the record key obtained from [Currents](https://app.currents.dev) or your self-hosted instance of Sorry Cypress:

 ```js